balzack/databag/app/sdk/API.md

 The API for the Databag package is provided through a set of typescript interfaces.
 Each interface groups methods by their fonctionality and only need to be allocated as needed.
+The platform specific implementations of storage and cryptography are defined externally and provided to the SDK through separate interfaces.

 ## Initialization